josejrobles/tensorwave-demo/README.md

 - ✅ Add vercel.json for custom redirects and env variables
 - ✅ Add Prettier CI check to GitHub Actions
 - ✅ Add automated tests in pre-push hook
+- ✅ Add logos for all companise
+- ✅ Chart price history in line graph

 ## 🧠 Author